Just-Joe-Barnes/twitch-trading-cards/README.md

 node src/scripts/seedModifiers.js
 ```
 This seeds the **Negative**, **Glitch**, and **Prismatic** modifiers.
 The Glitch modifier now features
-dynamic gradient lines that react to cursor movement.
+dynamic crossed gradient lines that sweep with the mouse.
+A static noise GIF is revealed only
+within these shifting stripes, producing a vivid red/blue glitch aesthetic.

 ### Frontend (`frontend/.env`)
 The frontend uses a small `.env` file: